 I went ahead and ordered all different dishes.
 My son was crying because he wanted pizza before we went in, and all the way up until the food came out and touched his lips.
 Then he realized, wow, this ramen is good.
 Japanese food and Chinese alike is amazing, it has this umami flavour that comes from fermentation.
 Japanese especially is very light, is delicious and tastes healthy.
 In ramen, you could expect to find a heap of flavour as well as minimal slow-cooked meat, with vegetables, and noodles.

 Introducing new cultural foods to your child will open their minds, allow them to enjoy new things, will help develop their personalities.
 After all, how do they know what their favourite thing is if they haven’t tried it yet?
 In this busy world, don’t blend in, stand out.
 Try something new, and think about the health of your family before eating at these fast-food chains.
-We have continued this journey trying cultural foods and now make YouTube videos to create awareness of the many dishes from around the world; you can explore the playlist below.
+We have continued this journey trying cultural foods and now make YouTube videos to create awareness of the many dishes from around the world and also try trending snacks; you can explore the playlist below.